canjs/can-component/docs/component.md

 If you want to set the string value of the attribute on the ViewModel, set an attribute without any binding syntax.

-The following template, with the previous `"hello-world"` component:
+The following template, with the previous `hello-world` component:

     var template = stache("<hello-world message='Howdy'/>");
     template({})